 Language (usage and editing services)

-Examples for publications, books and dissertations (note than the en-dash symbol is used for ranges):•Black JA, Taylor JE (1999a).
+Examples for publications, books and dissertations (note that the en-dash symbol is used for ranges; plant and fungal scientific names of any rank mentioned in the book title remains in italics, e.g. Banksia, Grevillea and the other Proteaceae of Western Australia):•Black JA, Taylor JE (1999a).
 Article title.
-Studies in Mycology 13: 1–10. (volume number in bold, journal italics, en-dash to indicate range).
+Studies in Mycology 13: 1–10. (journal italics, volume number in bold, en-dash to indicate range).

 •Black JA, Taylor JE (1999b).
 Article title.
 Mycological Research: In press.

 •Black JA, Taylor JE, White DA (1981).
 Chapter title.
 In: Book title (Seifert S, Seifert KA, eds).
 Press, Country: 11–30.

 •Crous PW, Wingfield MJ, Mansilla JP, et al. (2006c).
 Phylogenetic reassessment of Mycosphaerella spp. and their anamorphs occurring on Eucalyptus.
 II.
 Studies in Mycology 55: 99–131.